tasneemchapman/film-industry/README.md

 - first and last name
 - which type of acting they specialize in; define an enum at the top of this class called `ActingStyle` to represent the datatype for this field; the enum should contain the values `METHOD`, `CHARACTER`, and `IMPROV`.
-- a list of the awards won (this can just be a list of strings).
 - the number of years active in the film industry.

 The actor can always specialize in action and romance.
 They can only specialize in horror or sci-fi if they have more than ten years of industry experience.
 And they can only specialize in comedy